fbpx

 Scissors

-Scissors are a common exercise used by personal trainers and physical therapists.
+Scissors are a common movement used by personal trainers and physical therapists.
 They’re an excellent exercise that strengthens that core and works the hip flexors.
 Done effectively, you’ll definitely feel sore after this one!

 scissors Exercise